Amelia Dyer: Murders

-Amelia Thomas was keen to make money from baby farming, and alongside taking in expectant women, she advertised to nurse and adopt a baby, in return for a substantial one-off payment and adequate clothing for the child.
-In her advertisements and meetings with clients, she assured them that she was respectable and married and that she would provide a safe and loving home for the child.

-In 1872, she married William Dyer, a brewer's labourer from Bristol.
-They had two children together: Mary Ann (also known as "Polly") and William Samuel.
-She eventually left her husband.

-At some point in her baby farming career, Amelia Elizabeth Dyer decided to forgo the expense and inconvenience of letting the children die through neglect and starvation; soon after the receipt of each child, she murdered them, thus allowing her to pocket most or all of the fee.
+After a few years in the baby farming business, Dyer decided to forgo the expense and inconvenience of letting the children die through neglect and starvation.
+Instead, she murdered the children soon after receiving them, thus allowing her to pocket most or all of the fee.

-For some time, Dyer eluded the resulting interest of the police.
-She was eventually caught in 1879 after a doctor was suspicious about the number of child deaths he had been called to certify in Dyer's care.
-However, instead of being convicted of murder or manslaughter, she was sentenced to six months' hard labour.
-The experience allegedly almost destroyed her mentally, though others have expressed incredulity at the leniency of the sentence when compared to those handed out for lesser crimes at that time.

-Upon her release, Dyer attempted to resume her nursing career.
-She had spells in mental hospitals due to mental instability and suicidal tendencies; these always coincided with times when it was convenient for her to "disappear".
+She was eventually arrested by the police in 1879, after a doctor had become suspicious about the number of deaths of children he had been called upon to certify while in Dyer's care.
+However, instead of being convicted of murder, she was sentenced to only six months' hard labour.
+Upon her release from prison, Dyer attempted to resume her nursing career.
+She was admitted several times to lunatic asylums due to mental instability and suicidal tendencies; these always coincided with times when it was convenient for her to "disappear".
 Being a former asylum nurse, Dyer knew how to behave to ensure a relatively comfortable existence as an asylum inmate.
-Dyer appears to have begun abusing alcohol and opium-based products early in her killing career; her mental instability could have been related to her substance abuse.
+Dyer appears to have begun abusing alcohol and opium-based products during this period, and her mental instability may have been related to her substance abuse.
 In 1890, Dyer cared for the illegitimate baby of a governess.
-When she returned to visit the child, the governess was immediately suspicious and stripped the baby to see if a birthmark was present on one of its hips.
-It wasn't, and prolonged suspicions by the authorities led to Dyer having or feigning a breakdown.
-Dyer at one point drank two bottles of laudanum in a serious suicide attempt, but her long-term use had built up her tolerance to opium products, and she thus survived.
+When the governess returned to visit the child, she immediately became suspicious and stripped the baby to see if a birthmark was present on one of its hips.
+It wasn't, and suspicions by the authorities led to Dyer having or feigning a breakdown.
+Dyer at one point drank two bottles of laudanum in a suicide attempt, but she survived because her long-term use of such substances had resulted in tolerance to laudanum.